CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/custom-overview.md

 ## Overview

 This lab is intended for AI developers, data scientists, AI Enthusiasts, Cloud Engineers, AI Engineers, aiming to enhance their skills in model evaluation and fine-tuning using Azure AI Foundry Prompt Flow.
 Participants will gain practical experience in developing custom AI models, evaluating their performance, and refining them for better results.
-The lab also addresses the integration of chat flows and essential tools, ensuring responsible AI practices through content safety measures.
+The lab also addresses the integration of chat flows and essential tools.

 ## Objective